ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 #### Q. Why should you write user stories before you write code stories?

-What's important in a program is its perception by other people.
+What's most important in a program is its perception by other people.
+What's second-most important is your code.

 This is true of relationships as well: If you constantly hurt people's feelings, the fact that your intentions are always good doesn't really make a difference.